 Drones have become an important part of Rayonier’s forestry operations.
 Our drone pilots share how they use this tool to gain a new perspective in the field.

-For years, Resource Land Manager II Neris Biciunas puzzled over how to get rid of an invasive plant that was harming trees on Rayonier’s Washington land.
+For years, Resource Land Manager Neris Biciunas puzzled over how to get rid of an invasive plant that was harming trees on Rayonier’s Washington land.
 Called Scotch Broom, it is difficult to spot and nearly invisible from the air, except for a small window of time each year when it blooms with bright yellow flowers.

 Then Neris, who’s based in Forks, Washington, became one of Rayonier’s drone pilots.
 He flew his drone as soon as the Scotch Broom plants bloomed, collecting aerial photos so he could develop a precise map of the plant locations across miles of forestland.
 Once the plants were located, his team was able to develop a treatment plan to get rid of them.